Zhu Ting (footballer): Club career

-He left the team in 2021, to join fellow top tier club Qingdao F.C.
+He left the team in 2021, to join fellow top-tier club Qingdao FC.
 While he established himself as a vital member of their team, he would be part of the squad that was relegated at the end of the 2021 Chinese Super League season.
 The relegation would see the club dissolved and Zhu would return to his former club Dalian Pro.

+On 18 January 2024, Zhu announced his retirement from professional football, a day after the dissolution of his club Dalian Professional.

 International career

 Zhu made his international debut on 11 October 2006 in a 2007 AFC Asian Cup qualification game against Palestine in a 2–0 victory and would soon be included into the Chinese squad for the 2007 AFC Asian Cup.
 He was eligible to play for the 2008 Summer Olympics squad where he started the final group game of the tournament.
 He returned to the national team in 2008 when he participated in several matches during 2010 FIFA World Cup qualification.